issalig/led-clock/README.md

 	- (OK) Possibility of adding capes, I2C, etc..
     - (OK) Pinout assignment and reserved pins

+ - changes for 0.4b
+ 	- group components by function
+ 	- more separation on transistor
+ 	- check transistor footprint
+ 	- align connectors on edge (aesthetics)
+ 	- check button footprint ovaled hole and pin space
+ 	- common interface for LCD and TFT, check pinouts and models

   - Software
     - Grid data structure for symbols